mpvqc/mpvQC/README.md

 - If you want to use _mpv_ instead of _libmpv_ open `mpvQC.py` and change the global variable `mpvslave` from `False` to `True` (It's located right below the imports)
 - You can now start _mpvQC_ by executing `mpvQC.py`

+> **Note:** Unfortunately mpv/libmpv still catches mouse events even when embedded in another window on Linux.
+Because of that some things dont't work: Double clicking to go fullscreen and right mouse click to open the context menu.
+You have to use keybindings to go to fullscreen (f) and to open the context menu (e).
+If the keybindings don't work, then the mainwindow currently is not active, meaning you have to click on something inside the application that is not the video.
+(Clicking on the video again after that fortunately won't deactivate the application window again.)
+This will be fixed as soon (or if) the following feature request gets addressed: [#2750](https://github.com/mpv-player/mpv/issues/2750).

 ### OS X

 On OS X you can't use _mpv_ instead of _libmpv_, because OS X does not support window embedding of foreign processes.
 Other than that the installation process should be the same as on Linux.